marcgreenstock/data-api-suite/packages/data-api-migrations-serverless/README.md

 }
 ```

-The first argument `dataAPI` is an instance of the [aurora-data-api](https://github.com/marcgreenstock/data-api-suite/tree/master/packages/aurora-data-api#readme) library.
+The first argument `dataAPI` is an instance of the [Aurora Data API Client](https://github.com/marcgreenstock/data-api-suite/tree/master/packages/aurora-data-api#readme) library.

 ## Example